 All cells have a turnover in your body.
 Skin cell turnover is the process in which new skin cells are formed in the deepest layers of the skin and then migrate to the top.

-In the deepest layer of the epidermis, a new skin cell is formed and starts its life plump and full of moisture.
+In the deepest layer of the dermis, a new skin cell is formed and starts its life plump and full of moisture.
 It makes its way up to the uppermost layer of the skin.
 On its way, it matures and becomes flatter and drier until it reaches the surface of the skin.
 Once it has arrived at the surface, it’s just a dried-up keratin protein.
 In scientific terms, a skin cell undergoes a process called keratinisation, where a cell full of moisture gets a keratin protein deposited in it.

 This process eventually results in cell death.
 These dry dead skin cells are just waiting to shed.
 You mostly don’t see sloughed-off skin cells except as almost unnoticeable dust-sized particles on your furniture or clothes.
 The skin cells that just arrived at the surface are the youngest and freshest looking.
 Until they get pushed out by newer ones, they become dry, rough, and flaky.